The Kiss (Munch): Analysis

 According to the Museum of Modern Art, the dark ambiance of The Kiss is representative of Munch's ambivalence regarding romance.
 In the 1897 painting, art historian Reinhold Heller finds it "virtually impossible" to separate the two figures, particularly where their faces meet and become one.
 He considers the depiction of the lovers to represent their unity while at the same time representing a threatening "loss of individuality, a loss of one's own existence and identity" which hints at death.

 The author Stanisław Przybyszewski (1868–1927) was critical of the fused faces, finding them "look[ing] like a gigantic ear ... deaf in the ecstasy of the blood".
 The writer August Strindberg (1849–1912) gave a similar opinion, writing that the couple becomes "a fusion of two beings, of which the smaller, in the form of a carp, seems ready to devour the larger".

 Owing to the similarity of the room in The Kiss to Munch's own, as represented in Night in Saint-Cloud, art critic Ulrich Bischoff considers the painting to have an autobiographical element.

 Provenance

 The Kiss was exhibited in 1903 at Munch's show Love's Awakening, paired with a copy of his Madonna.
-The painting is now part of the collection of the Munch Museum in Oslo, Norway; the museum is dedicated to Munch and his works.
+The painting is now part of the collection of the Munch Museum in Oslo.